danielmakarchuk/danielmakarchuk.GitHub.io/README.md

 ---
 Etter likes static websites.
 They offer a robust and secure way of hosting your resume.
 So long as GitHub is up the resume website will be up.

-The following steps describe how to create the resume website with GitHubs slate theme.
+The following steps describe how to create the resume website with GitHub's slate theme.
 If another theme is wanted, follow the link to all themes supported by GitHub in more resources.

-6. Create a new file in the GitUsername.GitHub.io repository and name it _config.yml.
+7. Create a new file in the GitUsername.GitHub.io repository and name it _config.yml.
-7. For the slate theme copy and paste the below code into _config.yml.
+8. For the slate theme copy and paste the below code into _config.yml.

 ```
 remote_theme: pages-themes/slate@v0.2.0
 plugins:
 - jekyll-remote-theme
 ```
-8. Commit the changes to _config.yml. to Github.
+9. Commit the changes to _config.yml. to GitHub.
-9. Check the header directly above the repository's files.
+10. Check the header directly above the repository's files.
    *  If a green checkmark appears the build  proceed to the next step.

    *  If an orange dot is present wait about five minutes and check again.